One Partner’s Past Financial Mistakes Threaten the Other’s Chance to Build a Future

 Communication is Key

 Studies show that effective communication is crucial in resolving financial disagreements.
-Dr. William Doherty, a family therapist, notes that discussing money matters openly can prevent misunderstandings and resentment.
-He suggests using 'I' statements to express feelings about finances, which can reduce defensiveness.
+Discussing money matters openly can prevent misunderstandings and resentment.
+Using 'I' statements to express feelings about finances can reduce defensiveness.

 For example, instead of saying, 'You never save money,' try rephrasing it as, 'I feel anxious when I see our expenses rising.'
 This approach fosters a collaborative dialogue rather than a confrontational one.